Abrasive Blasting Using Various Medias - Sand, Soda, Dry Ice and More!

-Dry Ice is the least agressive media we use.
+Dry Ice is the least aggressive media we use.
 It is great for killing and removing mold as well as working on removing rust off engines because it will not damage the fine electrical parts.
 See our Dry Ice Blasting pages for more information.

 Sodium Bicarbonate (Soda) is a biodegradable media that is also a naturally occurring element making it environmentally friendly.
 It is used on more delicate surfaces to minimize or prevent etching.

-Corncob is a biodegradable blast media that will not etch or warp surface being blasted.
+Corncob is a biodegradable blast media that will not etch, or warp surface being blasted.
 Ideal for applications such as wood log homes and thin metals and plastics.